 The mysterious initiation wells of Quinta da Regaleira.

-Therefore, there are a number of amazing guided tours that are dedicated solely to Quinta da Regaleira and a few smaller attractions.
+Therefore, there are several amazing guided tours dedicated solely to Quinta da Regaleira and a few smaller attractions.
 Here’s a list.

 Map for Sintra day trip planning.